 Ensuring that digital credentials issued in the R&E community can be used to access services offered by different e-Infrastructures or research communities is a key goal to achieve the vision of an integrated AAI.

-Key areas for pilots include:
+Key focus areas for pilots are:

 - Providing access to shared resources for all users, including guests, participating in a virtual collaboration;